tommyhall/tommyhall.github.io/work.md

   <h3>I turn complex data into insights teams actually use.</h3>
   <p>People don’t connect with data&mdash;they connect with stories.
 I find real patterns, cut through the noise, and communicate insights in a way that sticks.
 Because if research doesn’t lead to better results, it’s just theatre.</p>
   <h3>I help research teams build and grow.</h3>
   <p>I’ve set up research processes from scratch, mentored teams, and worked with leadership to integrate research into decision-making.
-I know how to make research stick&mdash;whether that’s through strong methods, smart operations, or simply getting teams to see its value.</p>
+I know how to make research stick&mdash;whether that’s through strong methods, smart operations, or simply getting decision makers to see its value.</p>

   </div>
 </div>